-- The online sign up form is posted in an announcement on the Dining Services homepage in early February.
+- The online sign up form is posted in an announcement on the Campus Dining homepage in early February.

 The Sophomore Club Meal Participation program is reviewed on an annual basis and may be changed at any time during the course of the academic year.